sumanmukherjee03/practice-and-katas/k8s/CKA/cluster-upgrade.README.md

 If you want to debug things on a node, then you can cordon it.
 `kubectl cordon node01`.
-This doesnt evict the pods on that node but simply does not schedule any new pods on it.
+This doesnt evict the existing pods on that node but simply does not schedule any new pods on it.

 ### backup